-We are committed to meeting our obligations with regards to school attendance by:
+We are committed to meeting our obligation with regards to school attendance through our whole-school culture and ethos that values good attendance, including:

-- Promoting good attendance and reducing absence, including persistent absence - Ensuring every pupil has access to full-time education to which they are entitled - Acting early to address patterns of absence
+- Promoting good attendance - Reducing absence, including persistent and severe absence - Ensuring every pupil has access to the full-time education to which they are entitled - Acting early to address patterns of absence - Building strong relationships with families to ensure pupils have the support in place to attend school

-We will also support parents to perform their legal duty to ensure their children of compulsory school age attend regularly, and will promote and support punctuality in attending lessons.
+We will also promote and support punctuality in attending lessons.

-We have set our school attendance target for the academic year 2021 - 2022 at 98%.
+We have set our school attendance target for the academic year 2023 - 2024 at 97%.